Hangover remedies: Does coconut water or coffee help? What about a heavy breakfast?

 Other than hydrating with water, what do the experts say about the methods you might have heard from your drinking buddies?

-With only a couple of days left until we finally say goodbye to 2021, it’s undoubtedly that time of the year when festive celebrations are in order – whether it’s dinner with family or mini get-togethers with friends.
+With only a couple of days left until we finally say goodbye to 2022, it’s undoubtedly that time of the year when festive celebrations are in order – whether it’s dinner with family or get-togethers with friends.

 After Christmas and Boxing Day come another round of merrymaking this weekend – and for those who might take it too far when it comes to drinking, there’s always the risk of the dreaded hangover.